Navyanth03/traisl/README.md

-This is the landing page of Zerodha creating just using HTML.
+This is the landing page of Zerodha creating just using HTML and CSS.

 For practicing the code again I created it while wathcing 100xDev.